Updated: Nov 8

 From the moment the message was received about this trip, I knew I wanted to go!

-From the 21st September to the 29th September I was extremely excited to be one of ten students from first year occupational therapy to be going to cape town, SA.
-In this blog post I will be sharing my experience on the field trip as well as reflecting on my time there learning about occupational therapy in South Africa and the opportunity to talk to other OT students while we were there.
+From 21st to 29th September, I was extremely excited to be one of ten students from first year occupational therapy to be going to Cape Town, SA.
+In this article, I will share my experience on the field trip as well as reflecting on my time, learning about occupational therapy in South Africa and the opportunity to talk to other OT students.
 I hope you enjoy giving this a read.

 After the weekend of sightseeing we visited many interesting places.
 On the first day we visited the children’s home which was in the centre of cape town.
 When we were there, we were given a tour of the site and we even ended up playing a football tournament with the children.
 During this first visit was when I first witnessed a culture difference in South Africa.
 The lady who managed the home stated ‘we can’t host children who are mentally retarded because we don’t have enough staff for these children’.
 The word ‘retarded’ put me in an uncomfortable position as I thought for a second, she was using the wrong descriptive word at first.
 This is because in the United Kingdom calling a service user ‘mentally retarded’ would be against regulations.

 The next place we visited was the private paediatric centre called the success therapy centre.
 Here the group had a discussion with a paediatric OT who owned the centre.
 This was an interesting visit for me as on the occupational therapy course at Coventry university, unless you do a placement in paediatrics or your third-year option module in this then we don’t get taught OT in this area.
 We then visited HOPE which is an isolated community.
 One woman opened up a pre school for the children and babies in the community and she recently opened up a clinic which is a size of a cupboard.
 This type of place we visited they would be in need of occupational therapists but they don’t have the funds for this unfortunately.